 Prairie cinquefoil or tall cinquefoil (Drymocallis arguta, formerly Potentilla arguta) is a long-blooming perennial native to much of the central and northeastern US.
 A basal clump of hairy, compound leaves sends up bloom stems that reach 2 to 3 feet tall, each topped with a cluster of buds.
-The creamy white, yellow-centered flowers open over an extended period: usually early summer to early fall.
+The creamy white, yellow-centered flowers open over an extended period: usually early summer to late summer or early fall.
 It’s not a show-stopper, but it’s a pretty and easy-to-grow addition to a native-based bed or border, and a variety of small bees and other pollinators visit the blooms.
 Full sun.
 Perennial; Zones 3 to 8.

-Collected in August and early September 20221.
+Collected in early August 2023.
 At least 20 seeds.
 Unknown ecotype.
 Shipping to US addresses only.

 Please read the germination information as well before ordering.